The Midwifery Program at Mount Sinai

-As fully licensed experts in low risk women's healthcare, the Mount Sinai midwives attend over 500 deliveries per year on Mount Sinai's labor and delivery unit.
-They provide prenatal, postpartum and well woman gynecology services to low risk women at several sites which include Mount Sinai OB/GYN Associates, Mount Sinai of Queens, Settlement Health, North General Hospital and Boriken Health Center.
+As fully licensed experts in low risk women's healthcare, our midwives attend over 500 deliveries per year at the Steven and Alexandra Cohen Center for Labor and Birth.
+They provide prenatal, postpartum and well woman gynecology services to low-risk women at several sites, including Mount Sinai OB/GYN Associates, Mount Sinai Queens, and Settlement Health.

 The Midwifery Program provides patients with the best of both worlds: the art of midwifery and the medical expertise people have come to expect from Mount Sinai.

-Midwives monitor the health of the mother and baby regularly throughout pregnancy and after birth.
-They teach and answer questions about proper diet, personal hygiene, exercise, sleep travel, and maintaining a healthy lifestyle.
+Midwives monitor the health of the mother and baby regularly throughout pregnancy.
+They order all routine screening tests and ultrasounds, refer for consultation as needed, and prescribe medications if necessary.
+They provide emotional support and education, and are always available to answer questions about diet, personal hygiene, exercise, sleep, travel, and maintaining a healthy lifestyle.

-Midwives provide advice on breastfeeding, baby care, and other issues beginning immediately after birth.
+Midwives provide physical assessment after the birth, and advice and support on breastfeeding, baby care, contraception, and other issues beginning immediately after birth.

 Midwives see each patient at the end of the 6-week postpartum period, providing a full exam and contraception if needed.
 They continue to offer counseling and support on breastfeeding and baby care, and are trained to recognize and provide referrals for postpartum depression and other psychosocial or medical issues.